 Organizations alleged to have violated the Student Conduct Code or other College policy are expected to become familiar with the rules and regulations governing Board hearings and to keep themselves informed of developments in their case through frequent contact with the Student Affairs Office.
 Organizations are strongly encouraged to take advantage of the support and guidance of the Student Affairs Office.

-Organizations responding to the disciplinary allegations heard by the Hearing Boards are entitled to have a single Advisor present at their hearing.
-All parties must identify their Advisors to Senior Associate Dean of Students/Director of Student Conduct in writing.
+Students, Clubs, Teams and other Organizations responding to the disciplinary allegations heard by the Hearing Boards are entitled to have a single Advisor present at their hearing.
+All parties must identify their Advisors to Director of Student Conduct in writing.
 Only currently enrolled Union College students, member of the Union College faculty, and members of the Union College administration may serve as Advisors.